openpracticelibrary/openpracticelibrary/src/pages/practice/vision-statement.md

   - validate
 mobiusTag: discovery
 icon: /images/graphic-for-opl-vision-statement.png
-whatIs: T﻿his practice assist executives, leadership teams, and engagement sponsors develop an overall Vision statement for a strategy or engagement that aligns with its corresponding Mission statement.
+whatIs: T﻿his practice paints a picture of what success looks like after the successful execution of an entity's strategy or engagement.
 whyDo: T﻿he Vision statement is a statement of what success will look like after a strategy or engagement is executed.
 The Vision assists associates in making decisions during a strategy or an engagement.
 It creates alignment of of the